-A New York native, José A. Alvarado Jr. (b.
-1989) is a Puerto Rican documentary photographer working on long-form visual narratives.
-He is currently based in New York City.
-His work has been published by: The New York Times, VICE, The...
+New York native José A. Alvarado Jr. (b.1989) is a Puerto Rican American documentary photographer currently based in New York City.
+His personal work consists of documenting sub-cultures, politics, and the relationship between Puerto Rico...

 Skills:Translator, Image Archiving, Digital Printing, Sports, Lighting Tech, Audio Recording, Photo Assisting, Color Correction, Film Scanning, Adobe Photoshop, Adobe InDesign, Adobe Premier, Apple Final Cut Pro, Book Layout/Design, Photo Editing, Black & White Printing, Web Design, Exhibition Design, Photojournalism, Film Processing, Film Photography